kevindeland/kevindeland.github.io/_projects/2017-01-11-watson-slack-bot.md

 3. Runs messages through [IBM Watson Tone Analyzer](https://www.ibm.com/watson/developercloud/tone-analyzer.html) to determine tone of message.
 4. Posts to slack with corresponding emoji

 This was a fun little side project I developed for the CIO Cloud team at IBM.
 I loved experimenting with the Watson services to see what they could do with text.
 The Tone Analyzer API looks for key words to determine the tone of the message.
-As you may see below, sometimes it was not entirely clear why API determined a message to have a partciular tone.
+As you may see below, sometimes it was not entirely clear why API determined a message to have a particular tone.

 ![]({{ site.baseurl }}/assets/bluemix_emoji_1.png)